-- All normal restarts will be single-file with lap cars on the inside*.
+- All normal restarts will be double-file*.

 - *Repeat cautions will trigger a single-file restart on tracks less than 1.100 miles in length.

-- There will be no Lucky Dog.
+- There will be Lucky Dog.

 - NO laying back on restarts; you will be penalized if you abuse this.

 - When passing another car: